Jason-Teng/MethGET/README.md

   -p {scatter,kernel}, --plot {scatter,kernel}
                         create scatterplot or kernel density plot, default is 'scatterplot'
-  -c {CG,CHG,CHH}, --context {CG,CHG,CHH}
+  -c {CG,CHG,CHH,all}, --context {CG,CHG,CHH,all}
-                        choose the context of methylation, default is CG -t {Promoter,Gene_Body,Exon,Intron}, --target {Promoter,Gene_Body,Exon,Intron}
+                        choose the context of methylation, default 'all' is to choose them all
+  -t {Promoter,Gene_Body,Exon,Intron,all}, --target {Promoter,Gene_Body,Exon,Intron,all}
-                        choose the target region of methylation, default is 'Promoter'
+                        choose the target region of methylation, default 'all' is to choose them all

 Important general arguments:
   -cor {False,pearson,spearman}, --correlation {False,pearson,spearman}
-                        select the type of correlation, default is pearson -re0 {True,False}, --skip0 {True,False}
+                        select the type of correlation, default is 'pearson' -re0 {True,False}, --skip0 {True,False}
-                        whether genes with 0 expression value would be included.
-Default is to include them -thrs THRESHOLD, --threshold THRESHOLD
+                        Whether genes with 0 expression value would be included.
+Default 'False' is to include them -thrs THRESHOLD, --threshold THRESHOLD
-                        whether skip genes with expression value that is too high, default is to skip genes higher than 1000 expression.
+                        Whether skip genes with expression value that is too high, default is to skip genes higher than 2000 expression.
 If want to include them, please set 'None' -xlim XLIMIT, --xlimit XLIMIT
-                        numeric zoom in the gene expression value to clearly understand the distribution -ylim YLIMIT, --ylimit YLIMIT
+                        Nemeric zoom in the gene expression value to clearly understand the distribution -ylim YLIMIT, --ylimit YLIMIT
-                        Nnmeric zoom in the DNA methylation level to clearly understand the distribution
+                        Nemeric zoom in the DNA methylation level to clearly understand the distribution

 Graphing arguments: